LUCY NYCHAI

 Who am I?

 I hail from the Ternopil region of Galicia, the western part of Ukraine.
-My formative years coincided with the collapse of the Soviet Union, profoundly shaping my sense of identity.
+My formative years I coincided with the collapse of the Soviet Union, profoundly shaping my sense of identity.
 At the age of 9, I participated in the memorable Zluka chain, a significant event etched in my memory.
 On January 21, 1990, the symbolic Zluka chain "Ukrainian Wave" unfolded, stretching from Kyiv to Lviv, spanning 700 km.
 It symbolized the unity of Ukraine's eastern and western territories and marked the commemoration of the Act of Zluka.
 This event signaled the Ukrainian nation's defiance against the communist regime and its readiness to assert disagreement with the policies of the Communist Party, ultimately leading to the dissolution of the Soviet Union.

 Following this historic act, the Ukrainian Republic opted to secede from the Soviet Union, precipitating the downfall of the system.
 In schools, mandatory Russian language and literature studies ceased, making way for the introduction of Ukrainian history books and the exploration of Ukrainian folk songs and traditions.
 However, resources for studying Ukrainian culture were scarce, as decades of assimilation had led to the phenomenon of "sharovarshchyna," characterized by a diluted and superficial representation of Ukrainian traditions.Despite this, the Ternopil region preserved vibrant traditional embroidery, such as the Borshchiv shirt—a notable example of intangible cultural heritage in Ukraine.